-Figure 3 describes the METR with new share issues, retained earnings and debt as a source of finance.34 The METR for equity financed investments was below 10 percent before World War I. It increased during World War I and in the interwar period.
+Figure 3 describes the METR with new share issues, retained earnings and debt as a source of finance.28

+The METR for equity financed investments was low and below 10 percent before World War I. It increased during World War I and in the interwar period.
 The top level was reached, with spikes exceeding 40 percent, during the 1950s.
 The METR for new share issues and retained earnings deviated between 1960 and 1993 because of the so-called Annell deduction, a tax credit given only to investments financed with new share issues.
-After 2012, the METR fluctuates between 10 and 15 percent.
+During the end of the period, the METR fluctuates between 10 and 15 percent.